sylphlab/filesystem-mcp/memory-bank/systemPatterns.md

 - **TypeScript:** Provides static typing for better code maintainability, early error detection, and improved developer experience.
 Uses ES module syntax (`import`/`export`).
+- **Dockerfile:** Uses a multi-stage build.
+The first stage (`deps`) installs *only* production dependencies.
+The final stage copies `node_modules` and `package.json` from the `deps` stage, and copies the pre-built `build/` directory from the CI artifact context.
+This avoids rebuilding the project inside Docker and keeps the final image smaller.
 - **CI/CD (GitHub Actions - Single Workflow):**
   - A single workflow file (`.github/workflows/publish.yml`) handles both CI checks and releases.
   - **Triggers:** Runs on pushes to the `main` branch and pushes of tags matching `v*.*.*`.
   - **Conditional Logic:**
-    - The `build` job runs on both triggers but *only uploads artifacts* when triggered by a tag push.
-This allows CI checks on `main` without unnecessary artifact storage.
+    - The `build` job runs on both triggers but *only uploads artifacts* (including `build/`, `package.json`, `package-lock.json`, `Dockerfile`, etc.) when triggered by a tag push.
-    - The `publish-npm`, `publish-docker`, and `create-release` jobs depend on the `build` job but have an `if: startsWith(github.ref, 'refs/tags/v')` condition, ensuring they *only execute* when triggered by a version tag push.
+    - The `publish-npm`, `publish-docker`, and `create-release` jobs depend on the `build` job but run *only* when triggered by a version tag push.
-  - **Structure:**
+  - **Structure & Artifact Handling:**
     - `build`: Checks out, installs, builds.
 Archives and uploads artifacts *if* it's a tag push.
-Outputs version.
+Outputs version and archive filename.
     - `publish-npm`: Needs `build`.
-Downloads artifact, publishes to npm (only runs on tag push).
+Downloads artifact, extracts using correct filename (`build-artifacts.tar.gz`), publishes to npm.
     - `publish-docker`: Needs `build`.
-Downloads artifact, builds and pushes Docker image (only runs on tag push).
+Downloads artifact, extracts using correct filename, includes diagnostic `ls -la` steps, sets up Docker, builds (using pre-built code from artifact), and pushes image.
     - `create-release`: Needs `build`, `publish-npm`, `publish-docker`.
-Downloads artifact, creates GitHub Release (only runs on tag push).
+Downloads artifact, extracts using correct filename, creates GitHub Release.
-  - This simplified structure avoids workflow interdependencies (`workflow_run`) while still preventing duplicate *publishing* actions and unnecessary artifact uploads during CI checks on `main`.
+  - This simplified structure avoids workflow interdependencies while still preventing duplicate publishing actions and unnecessary artifact uploads during CI checks on `main`.
+Includes diagnostic steps for debugging artifact issues.

 ## 3. Component Relationships